Ashrae Energy Prediction - Case Study

 where:

-• true_cost is the actual electrical consumption after retrofits and
+is the actual electrical consumption after retrofits andassumed_cost

 This competition was conducted on Kaggle by ASHRAE (American Society of Heating and Air-Conditioning Engineers) on October 15 2019.